thcollective/thc-deployment-tool/README.md

 1. authentication to run the script (thc-token)

-### How To Tag
+### How To push to releases

 1. git push
-2. git tag -m "description of release" vx.x.x
+2. git tag -m "description of release" vx.x.x HEAD
+3. git push --tags